-Performing a redesign on a WordPress content management system website usually requires replacing the design theme.
-It may also include revising page file names, category structures etc. This is best done on a test site, as doing it on a live site is fraught with peril, and seamless transitions are much more impressive than accidentally broken sites…
+Performing a WordPress website redesign on a WP content management system website invariably requires replacing the design theme, and/or the theme base.
+It may also include revising page file names, category structures etc. An experienced web redesign services company knows that this is best done on a test site.
+Doing a redesign on a live WP site is fraught with peril – and seamless transitions are much more impressive than accidentally broken live sites…

 Note: This article should be read in conjuction with; How To Redesign a Website